wso2/docs-open-banking/en/docs/advanced/authorization-flow-intro.md

     ![login-consent-page](../assets/img/develop/customizing-consent-page/login-of-consent-page.png)

 5. The customer can view the information before consenting or denying it.
-Below is a screenshot of the sample API flow:
+For example,
     ![information-consent-page](../assets/img/develop/customizing-consent-page/information-in-the-consent-page.png)

 ##Consent Authorization in WSO2 Open Banking Accelerator